Kevin Na

-Early years
+Early life

-Born in Seoul, South Korea, Na emigrated with his family to the United States when he was eight years old, settling in southern California.
+In 1983, Na was born in Seoul, South Korea.
+He emigrated with his family to the United States when he was eight years old, settling in southern California.
 He left Diamond Bar High School after his junior year to play professional golf at age 17.

 Professional career

 Na has played on the Asian Tour (with a win at the 2002 Volvo Masters of Asia), European Tour and PGA Tour.

-Na got his PGA Tour card for the 2004 season.
+He got his PGA Tour card for the 2004 season.
 He finished third at the Southern Farm Bureau Classic and fourth at the Honda Classic.
 In 2005 he finished second at the FBR Open and Chrysler Classic of Tucson.
 He missed six months with a hand injury in 2006.
 In his first start back, a rehab start on the Nationwide Tour, he won the Mark Christopher Charity Classic.

 Na played on the PGA Tour in 2007 via a medical extension, and finished fourth at the Verizon Heritage.
 In 2008 he was fourth at the FBR Open and Sony Open in Hawaii.
 He finished third at the 2009 Players Championship and the FBR Open, fifth at the Sony Open in Hawaii, Mayakoba Golf Classic and Reno-Tahoe Open.
 With nine top-10 finishes and 14 top-25 finishes, he ranked in 19th place on the money list, securing his entry to the Masters Tournament and the U.S. Open in 2010 for the first time.

 In the 2010 season, Na finished second at the Arnold Palmer Invitational and third at the BMW Championship.
 He placed 37th in season earnings.

 In February 2011, Na was in contention to win his first PGA Tour title at the Northern Trust Open.
 He entered the final round in a tie for 2nd at −9, one stroke behind Aaron Baddeley.
 However a run of four bogeys in the first ten holes ended Na's chances of victory.
 He would eventually fight back on the back nine and a vital birdie on the par-five 17th sealed a third-place finish, behind eventual winner Baddeley and Vijay Singh.

 On April 14, 2011, Na played the worst ever par-4 hole on the PGA Tour since the tour began recording hole-by-hole scores in 1983, making a 16 on the ninth hole at the Valero Texas Open.
 Na needed extra shots after an unplayable lie from his tee shot and was then given a two-stroke penalty after his ball hit a tree and rebounded back onto him.
 It was initially scored as a 15 but changed to 16 on review.
 Na ended up shooting an eight-over-par round of 80, which saw him shoot four-under for his other 17 holes.